 Compact Fluorescent Light Bulbs

 Compact Fluorescent light bulbs (CFLs) and fluorescent lights contain very small amounts of mercury in the form of a vapor powder.
 Ottawa County Residents can recycle CFLs at their local Home Depot store and other local retailers.
-To find an outlet near you, please visit earth911.com and use the search function for your area.
-Four and eight foot fluorescent light bulbs can be recycled for free at any Ottawa County Resource Recovery Service Center.
+To find an outlet near you, please visit earth911.com and use the search function for your area .Residential customers may recycle four and eight foot fluorescent light bulbs for free at any Ottawa County Resource Recovery Service Center.

 - Click for more mercury information